 Learning From Ooomf’s Pitch Deck

 Ooomf made our best pitch decks list because we appreciated its ability to tell a story with minimal text.
 Each slide is well-designed and suggests a single point of focus.
-In addition, the company used graphics to display how simple it is to create a project on the platform and quotes from freelancers to showcase the potential for individuals seeking opportunities.
+The company used graphics to show the simplicity of creating a project on the platform.
+It also offers social proof by presenting direct quotes from the platform’s freelancers.

 Ooomf’s Fundraising Activity